mrmarbles/stringrouter/README.md

-StringRouter : Simple restful URL matching and parsing.
+StringRouter : Find a match, execute a function.
 =======
-StringRouter is a restful URL parsing micro-module.
-Modularity is the name of the game here.
-Feel free to use StringRouter as a stand-alone means to build sets of restful webservice endpoints without requiring the weight of a full-stack framework or integrate it into your own framework to provide enhanced URL parsing and routing capabilities.
+StringRouter is a high-level routing API that binds string patterns to the invocation of callback functions.
+Can be easily used to deploy restful web service endpoints without the overhead of a full-stack framework or be used in conjunction with commander to create efficient REPL command line programs.
+See the examples for more details.

 Installation
 ---------------